 Each campus has a committee that addresses bullying by focusing on prevention efforts and health and wellness initiatives.
 The committee will include parents and secondary students.
-For more information on this committee, including interest in serving on the committee, contact the campus principal.
+For

 If a student believes that he or she has experienced bullying or witnesses the bullying of another student, the student or parent should notify a teacher, school counselor, principal, or another district employee as soon as possible.
 Any district employee aware of a report of a bullying incident will relay the report to an appropriate administrator.
 Procedures for reporting allegations of bullying may be found on the district's website.